 Safely Charging the Nintendo Switch

-It is safe to charge the Nintendo Switch with a third party USB charger or power bank.
-There have been no confirmed reports of any charger or power bank damaging a Switch.
+It is safe to charge the Nintendo Switch with a good quality, third party USB charger or power bank.
+There has been no rash of reports involving third party chargers causing issues.
 There have been problems with third party docks.
 But those have not involved the chargers being used.
+Rare, self-reported cases of Switch bricking come up.
+But they as often mention only the official charger as they do a third party charger.

 There are best practices you should follow.
 And I rate the “safety levels” of chargers and power banks.
-You can find the level you’re the most comfortable using.
+Find the level you’re the most comfortable using.

 Third Party Accessories